128technology/docs/docs/concepts_metadata.md

 title: 128T Metadata
 ---

-The 128T routing system is a distributed service- and session-oriented forwarding system designed to connect endpoints to their services.
-As part of its operation, the 128T performs functions such as flow classification, route selection, load balancing, etc. upon receipt of a first packet from a new five tuple source.
+As part of 128T's operation, it performs functions such as flow classification, route selection, load balancing, etc. upon receipt of a first packet from a new five tuple source.
 Before sending this packet another 128T, it inserts metadata, a series of TLVs which describe attributes of the session, into the payload of the packet.
-Likewise, in the reverse direction, the first packet from the egress 128T to ingress 128T will include metadata in the form of a different set of TLVs associated with decisions made on the egress 128T.
+Likewise, in the reverse direction, the first reverse packet will include metadata in the form of a different set of TLVs associated with decisions made on the egress 128T.

 These metadata inclusions are supplied by and exchanged between nodes within a router when deployed as a HA pair; this is frequently referred to as _inter-node_ metadata.

 In a similar way, the 128T uses metadata when exchanging packets between 128T router instances.
 In these _inter-router_ applications, a 128T router will insert metadata (on egress) to another 128T router.

-Irrespective of whether it is being used between nodes or between routers, the function of the metadata is to convey information between these two nodes; the ingress node sends information about the originator of the packet, authentication information about itself, the tenant that the endpoint has been determined to be in, the destination service, etc. In turn, the egress node supplies information back to the ingress node to provide real-time utilization information about the service, any downstream load balancing decisions it has employed, etc.
+Irrespective of whether it is being used between nodes or between routers, the function of the metadata is to convey information between these two nodes; the ingress node sends information about the originator of the packet, authentication information about itself, the tenant that the endpoint has been determined to be in, the destination service, and a growing list of feature-specific parameters.
+In turn, the egress node supplies information back to the ingress node to provide real-time utilization information about the service, any downstream load balancing decisions it has employed, etc.

 ## Metadata Types